 Robert C. Schroeder is Vice President - Investment Banking of Taglich Brothers and specializes in advisory services and capital raising for small public and private companies.
 Prior to that, Mr. Schroeder served as Senior Equity Analyst publishing sell-side research.
 Prior to joining Taglich Brothers, he served in various positions in the brokerage and public accounting industry.
-Mr. Schroeder serves as a director of DecisionPoint Systems, Inc., a publicly-traded company.
+Mr. Schroeder also serves as a director of the following publicly traded companies: DecisionPoint Systems, Inc., a leading provider and integrator of Enterprise Mobility, Wireless Applications and RFID solutions, and Intellinetics, Inc., a provider of cloud-based enterprise content management solutions.
 Mr. Schroeder received a B.S. degree in accounting and economics from New York University.
 He is a Chartered Financial Analyst and a member of the Association for Investment Management and Research and a member of the New York Society of Security Analysts.
 Mr. Schroeder's extensive experience in the capital markets qualify him to serve as a Director.